Join our fixed departure treks.

 Langtang Valley Trekking price (cost):

-However, if you avoid Kathmandu sightseeing and exploration and want a Short route you could get a heavy discount on our Price.
+However, if you avoid Kathmandu sightseeing and exploration and want a Short route, you could get a heavy discount on our Price.

-Langtang Valley Trekking Altitude:
+Langtang Valley Trekking Altitude Guide:

 Major villages of Langtang Valley Trekking: